-As with all good things, the success of the society had a small beginning.
+As with all good things, the success of the Society had a small beginning.

-In 1942, when the Second World War had already created immense damage to Southern England, a number of women gathered in an Oxshott home for their regular "Discussion Group" meeting, and at the end, when talking about future topics, one lady suggested, (and this was, perhaps a strong hint, knowing who was in their midst,) that it would be nice to vary their meetings, -perhaps with some music?
-A young 25 year old concert pianist, already the recipient of the Second prize in the famous Brussels International Piano Competition-(the first prize winner was Emil Gilels!), - offered her services and her drawing room.
+In 1942, when the Second World War had already created immense damage in Southern England, a number of women gathered in an Oxshott home for their regular "Discussion Group" meeting, and at the end, when talking about future topics, one lady suggested (and this was, perhaps a strong hint, knowing who was in their midst) that it would be nice to vary their meetings, perhaps with some music?
+A young 25-year-old concert pianist, already the recipient of the second prize in the famous Brussels International Piano Competition (the first prize winner was Emil Gilels!), offered her services and her drawing room.
 Thus the seeds were sown, and the first concert was given by Moura Lympany.
 Other musicians, not all of whom lived locally, were then invited to take part.

 By 1967 the range of recitals was incredible.
-Some of the more memorable ones included artists who were, or became, very well known indeed.
-Joseph Cooper, (broadcaster and pianist), Marisa Robles, (harp), William Pleeth, (Cello), Barry Douglas, (piano), John Williams, (Guitar), The Medici Quartet, Jack Brymer,(clarinet), etc. Many of these musicians paid more than one visit.
+Some of the more memorable ones included artists who were, or became, very well known indeed: Joseph Cooper (broadcaster and pianist), Marisa Robles (harp), William Pleeth (cello), Barry Douglas (piano), John Williams (guitar), the Medici Quartet, Jack Brymer (clarinet), etc. Many of these musicians paid more than one visit.

 Close links with the Yehudi Menuhin School were still continuing, and the new Chairman, Sheila Hurton, was asked by the Friends of the Yehudi Menuhin School if the Music Society would share the costs of a concert to be given by a young Russian pianist, recently employed as a teacher at the school.
 The pianist wanted to rehearse his programme prior to a tour of Japan and was happy to donate his services.